 Bollin Valley Partnership - Home Page

-The Bollin Valley Partnership has been working for over 40 years providing a Countryside Management Service within the catchment of the River Bollin.
+The Bollin Valley Partnership was set up in 1972 making this our fiftieth year providing a Countryside Management Service within the catchment of the River Bollin.

-We have produced some new Bollin Valley way leaflets which will be printed soon.
-If you want a copy of the leaflets before then, email the Bollin Valley team and we will email a link to a printable version.
+Our leaflets are proving to be really popular.
+If you want a copy of the leaflet, email the Bollin Valley team and we will send you the three leaflets or email a link to a printable version.

 Explore our countryside parks and other sites.
 Information about their location, facilities and the activities available can be found on our sites and trails pages.